isaacs/node-lru-cache/README.md

 When the fetch method resolves to a value, if the fetch has not been aborted due to deletion, eviction, or being overwritten, then it is added to the cache using the options provided.

+If the key is evicted or deleted before the `fetchMethod` resolves, then the AbortSignal passed to the `fetchMethod` will receive an `abort` event, and the promise returned by `fetch()` will reject with the reason for the abort.

+If a `signal` is passed to the `fetch()` call, then aborting the signal will abort the fetch and cause the `fetch()` promise to reject with the reason provided.

 ### `peek(key, { allowStale } = {}) => value`